gilcot/doc4sh/README.md

 Be aware that delimiter lenght may change... (`'[0-9]* REM '` vs `'# '` ...)
 Finally, completely relax the check, so that it can accept something like `#!/bin/env somename` and others."
+4. "Finally, let user indicate, optionally, the beginning and the ending of comments.
+So the script may extract bloc comments from PHP and others."